keebio/keebio-docs/docs/firmware-updates.md

 ## Upgrading the Firmware on the Keyboard

+Make sure you do this individually for each half, as just doing one half is not sufficient and flashing does not transfer over the cable connecting the two halves.

 ### Step 1 - Clear EEPROM

 First you will need to clear the EEPROM on each half of the board.
 Here's the prodcedure for that: [Resetting/Clearing EEPROM](https://docs.keeb.io/reset-eeprom)